Gribek/Driver/README.md

 * [Setup](#setup)

 ### General info
-Driver is a REST API for a website on which various articles about road safety will be placed.
+The Driver is the REST API for a website dedicated to road safety theme.
 The application is also intended to include tests to check the user's knowledge and the forum to ask questions.
 The API provides the back-end functionalities needed to run the application, includes an administration panel for content management (CRUD) and automatically generated endpoint documentation.

 ### Technologies
 * Python 3.6.7